-Royalty and management fees from the International Theme Parks recognized by the Company totaled \$148 million for fiscal 2016.
-Royalty and management fees are eliminated in consolidation but are considered in calculating earnings allocated to noncontrolling interests.
+International Theme Parks' royalty and management fees of \$166 million for fiscal 2017 are eliminated in consolidation but are considered in calculating earnings allocated to noncontrolling interests.

-Fiscal 2016 International Theme Parks' cash flows included in the Company's consolidated cash flow statement are \$0.4 billion generated from operating activities, \$2.1 billion used in investing activities and \$0.9 billion generated from financing activities.
+International Theme Parks' cash flows included in the Company's fiscal 2017 consolidated cash flow statement were \$757 million generated from operating activities, \$840 million used in investing activities and \$225 million used in financing activities.
+The majority of cash flows used in investing activities were for the Asia Theme Parks.